fremail/sequelize-nested-set/README.md

 # sequelize-nested-set

+**Warning!
+This library is on alpha testing!
+Be careful with using it.**

-Library to store and manage nested set trees using Sequelize
+Library to store and manage nested set trees using Sequelize.